Angelmaneuver/sketchpad-modified/readme.txt

 * Release date of Sketchpad

 == Upgrade Notice ==
+= V3.0 =
+Upgrade to Block theme.

+= V2.1 =
+Final version of the classic theme for WordPress 5.8 and earlier.

 = V2.0 =
-* The compatibility with new WordPress version updated.
+The compatibility with new WordPress version updated.

 = V1.9 =
 The 'title-tag' theme support was added.
 The 'custom-logo' theme support was added.
 Fixed mismatch coding standards.
 Fixed theme styles.
 Unnecessary files category.php, author.php and tag.php have been removed.
 Theme functionality was improved.
 Translation was updated.
 Screenshot was updated to size 1200x900.
 The theme has been tested for the compatibility with WordPress v.4.5.3.
 Theme was transferred to new WordPress account.